daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 This article explores separating parts of a signal based on the dominant frequency in that part of the signal.
 All the material used to create this is within the GitHub repository linked above. **I strongly encourage you to explore the [resources](#resources) linked below.** They have guided me on my engineering journey and it is truly some remarkable information, all available for free.
 This article will be written with the assumption that you are familiar with Python, and have watched the reference videos on the discrete Fourier transform, the short-time-Fourier-transform, and clustering algorithms.

 # Summary
 While working at GE, I did my best to seek out fun data science projects to sate intellectual curiosity.
 Two years ago, someone approached me and asked if there was a way to cluster periodic data based on its frequency.
-The goal was to turn a plot of data that looked like this:
+The goal was to take a plot of data that looked like this:

 {% include bp.spectrography/initial_data.html %}